 - These connections are called weights.
 Initially they are random values.

-- As we move forward with iterations, by repeating forward propagation, loss calculation, back propagation and adjusting weights; all these random weight values will be adjusted and come to a state where they become the accurate values of input data.
-Right ?
+- As we move forward with iterations, by repeating forward propagation, loss calculation, backward propagation and adjusting weights; all these random weight values will be adjusted and come to a state where they become the accurate values of input data.
+Correct?

 Very important statement :